ngroegli/linux-desktop-wallpages-and-themes/README.md

    sudo ./install.sh
    ```
    This installs:
-   - Flask API as systemd service
+   - Flask API as systemd service (localhost only)
    - Themes to `~/WallpagesThemes/`
    - Single-file wallpapers for Hidamari